brettz9/executable-builder/README.md

 1. Make SED file more configurable (and savable along with batch?)
 1. Demo todos
     1. Demo dogfooding reading/editing our special file type once separation-of-concerns/serialize to-do is complete (so it could be handled by other apps as with any other WebAppFind file) though would need AYW for privileges (as also could do with SVG icons when done)

+# Apprecation

+A special thanks to [Imgen Tata](http://www.pdfbatch.com/) for fielding Windows questions.